community-collections/community-collections/README.md

 ./cc admin_check
-sudo ./cc admin_check --force # sudo is required for sif files (no switch yet to enable sandboxes if you have userns) ml julia # triggers the example singularity pull from docker
+sudo ./cc admin_check --force # sudo is required for sif files (no switch yet to enable sandboxes if you have userns) ml julia # triggers the example singularity pull from docker ml tensorflow # pulls a specific version with a suffix (see the default cc.yaml) ml R # gets a copy of R from r-base
+# note that the lolcow is broken because it accidentally dumps some text to stdout and blank files
 ```

 Version-checking and versionless modules are still under development.